vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

-With the vulkan initialization completed and the layers working, we can begin to prepare the actual render loop and command execution.
+With the Vulkan initialization completed and the layers working, we can begin to prepare the actual render loop and command execution.

 Next: [Vulkan commands]({{ site.baseurl }}{% link docs/chapter-1/vulkan_command_flow.md %})